Quantifoil Alternative for Cryo-EM

 Membrane Protein Structural Biology

 Low protein adsorption is the single biggest advantage for membrane proteins, which are especially vulnerable to denaturation at the air–water interface.
-ANTcryo's amorphous NiTi alloy surface reduces adsorption by ~10x, preserving particle integrity and increasing usable particles per micrograph.
+ANTcryo's amorphous NiTi alloy surface reduces adsorption by over 10x, as measured by single molecule force spectroscopy (Huang et al., 2020), preserving particle integrity and increasing usable particles per micrograph.

 High-Resolution Single Particle Analysis

 Better conductivity means less beam-induced motion, which directly translates to higher-resolution reconstructions.
-Users report +0.2 Å improvement compared to carbon films — meaningful when pushing from 2.5 Å to 2.3 Å.
+Users report +0.2 Å improvement versus carbon films — meaningful when pushing from 2.5 Å to 2.3 Å.

 Particles Stuck at Air–Water Interface

-If you see particles denatured, aggregated, or showing preferred orientation on your Quantifoil grids, the low-adsorption NiTi alloy surface directly addresses this root cause.
+If you're seeing particles denatured, aggregated, or showing preferred orientation on carbon grids, the low-adsorption NiTi alloy surface directly addresses this root cause.

 What Researchers Report